Table Matchmaker

 You are not one thing

 These archetypes describe dominant modes, not fixed identities.
 Most players will recognize themselves in two or three archetypes depending on the campaign, the group, or even just their mood on a given night.
 A Writer who lets themselves be an Improviser when the moment calls for it.
-A Fighter who slows down enough to be a Thinker in a genuinely complex encounter.
+A Fighter who slows down enough to be a Thinker in a complex encounter.
 A Storyteller who brings Instigator energy when the campaign needs disrupting.

 The best players are fluent across several modes.
 This framework captures your preferred mode, the one you return to naturally when nothing is pulling you elsewhere.
 It is a compass, not a cage.